 3. Sharing creates momentum

-If you are serious about getting published, you’ve got to get used to putting yourself out there.
+If you are serious about getting published, then you’ve got to get used to putting yourself out there.
 Don’t make the mistake I did of endlessly re-writing something you have written to make it perfect.
-If you do that, you will never move forward and you’ll never get a sense of your true creative potential.
+If you do that, then you will never move forward and you’ll never get a sense of your true creative potential.

 You’ll learn more about your writing from getting feedback than looking at it yourself over and over again.
 You can’t look at your own writing with an objective eye.
 Even the professionals need a second opinion.